davidvuong/ddfa-rn-app/README.md

     **A couple gotchas! when installing new dependencies:**

-    1. Pure JavaScript dependencies don't require `react-native link` (e.g. includes assets or custom Java/ObjectiveC code)
+    1. Pure JavaScript dependencies don't require `react-native link`
     1. Make sure to restart your `packager` after installing a new dependency
     1. Sometimes you also need to restart your simulator, especially when you `react-native link`